domino14/aerolith-infra/README.md

 AARDVARK a funny animal
 ```

 Put these text files in the `lexica` directory.
-For now, they should be named `America.txt`, `CSW15.txt`, `FISE.txt`.
+For now, they should be named `NWL18.txt`, `CSW15.txt`, `FISE2.txt`.
 You don't need all of them to have Aerolith run but it might be crippled if you try to select a lexicon you don't have.

 - Download and install Docker for <Your operating system here>